MikeBusuttil/TaskITEasy/README.md

   - be more clever about the delete functionality
 - integrate with GitHub cards
 - integrate with Jira
+- implement folding/collapsing by considering the 2 options:
-- implement custom code folding chevrons:
+  - custom code folding chevrons:
     - place them next to grip on hover
     - tell Monaco edit which lines to fold: https://stackoverflow.com/a/64430787/2363056
+  - leverage Monaco's built-in folding by relying on that undocumented API.
+To use this method we could:
+    - keep track of which lines have chevrons and which chevrons have been toggled
+    - listen to the DOM for which rows are visible
 - better target the margin width (for indentation folding) with Monaco API instead of CSS hack
   - API https://microsoft.github.io/monaco-editor/typedoc/interfaces/editor.EditorLayoutInfo.html#contentLeft
 - allow shift-selecting with left & right arrows into indents